How do you treat hip and groin injuries in athletes?

 What are the most common causes of hip and groin injuries in athletes?

-Hip and groin injuries are most common in athletes that play hockey or soccer due to their increased dependence on their groin and hip muscles while running, skating, or kicking.
+Hip and groin injuries are most common in athletes that play hockey or soccer due to their increased demands on these muscles while running, skating, or kicking.

 Hip and groin injuries occur when there are muscle strength imbalances present in the lower body.
-For example, if your abductor muscles in your glutes are stronger than the adductor group, it puts excess stress in the groin that can lead to strain and injury.
+For example, if your abductor muscles in your glutes (outer hip) are stronger than the adductor group (inner thigh), it puts excess stress in the groin, leading to strain and injury.

 In athletes, hip and groin injuries occur most often during: